digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/bond-extension.rst

 data type is used to specify which reference rate should be used and on which date the reference rate is fixed for each coupon period.

-The above variable can be used to create a *couponSchedule*:
+The above variables can be used to create a *couponSchedule*:

 .. literalinclude:: ../../src/test/daml/Daml/Finance/Instrument/Bond/Test/Callable.daml
   :language: daml